ahacking/to_json/README.md

  + You can keep your model helpers and formatters nicely namespaced rather than global.
  + You will not lose the expressiveness and ability to compose and structure your serialization code.
-Its real ruby classes, not templates.
+Its 100% ruby, not templates.

 #### Avoid slow language features